tinyhttp/swagger/README.md

 </div>
 <br />

-[Swagger](https://swagger.io/) integration for tinyhttp.
-This library allows you to easily generate documentation for your [tinyhttp](https://github.com/tinyhttp/tinyhttp) API.
+[Swagger](https://swagger.io/) integration for [tinyhttp](https://github.com/tinyhttp/tinyhttp).
+This library allows you to easily generate documentation for your API.

 ## Install